ten-protocol/go-ten/design/cryptography.md

 - Validators do not release keys, only the centralized sequencer releases them

 4. In the event of a db failure how does the central sequencer know which keys to recalculate
-- Traversing the existing chain might be too expensive
+- Traversing the existing chain and recalculating keys might be too expensive
-- Sequencer can provide and on-demand key reveal service
+- Sequencer can reveal keys on-demand with recalculating the whole chain

-  - Backed by enough horizontal scalability
+5. Do validators have a validation period ?
+How can a validation period be enforced if they are given a non-mutable Master Seed ?
-  - Providing the rollup height and revelation period any service can easily determine if the key is to be released
+6. Do validators need the Obscuro Private Key ?